darx0r/the-shellcode-factory/README.md

 # The Shellcode Factory
-minimal environment for shellcode development.
+minimal linux environment for shellcode development.
 For now supports x86.

 ## HOWTO